schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Doable Perusal

-A automotive and watercraft service attendant warns a territorial deficiency at a esoteric passage.
+A automotive and watercraft service attendant warns a territorial deficiency at an esoteric passage.

 ## Illustrative Prisoner